PreCyz/DownloadStationHelper/README.md

 3) Trigger torrent task straight from link.
 Supported protocols are: (http, https, ftp, ftps, sftp, magnet, thunder, flashget, qqdl.

-_TIP 1:_ Application can download *.torrent file to given location.
-If user has torrent client like:
-BitTorrent, BitComet, BitLord, uTorrent and that client has proper functionality, then user can set client to scan download folder and automatically launch torrent task.
+_TIP 1:_ Application can download _*.torrent_ files to given location.
+If user has torrent client like BitTorrent, BitComet, BitLord, uTorrent and that client has directory scanning option, then user can set client to scan for new *.torrent files added to download folder and automatically launch task for this torrents.

 ### User Interface
-User interface is simple.
-If I have time I will add some screen.
+User interface is simple.  **TODO:** Add some screens.

 Basically it has 3 buttons and defined few shortcuts.
-1) 'Download Favourites' - triggers scanning and creating torrent task for defined titles.
+1) `Download Favourites` - triggers scanning and creating torrent task for defined titles.
-2) 'Download from link' - triggers creating torrent task from given link.
+2) `Download from link` - triggers creating torrent task from given link.
-3) 'Download by IMDB ID - triggers creating torrent task for given imdb id.
+3) `Download by IMDB ID` - triggers creating torrent task for given imdb id.
 Set of imdb ids is kept locally and it is updated each time 'Download Favourites' is pressed.
 It can be found at _`./settings/imdbTitleMap.json`_